Because of poverty, a lack of education, and restrictions on their mobility, few young women in rural Pakistan work outside their homes.

 Sameen is one of 60,000 people in Pakistan who have received training through Active Citizens.

-This short video about Sameen is one of four new videos we’re launching on the eve of the Social Enterprise World Forum to raise awareness of the positive impact that social enterprises are delivering in communities around the world.
+This short video about Sameen is one of four videos we launched on the eve of the Social Enterprise World Forum 2016 to raise awareness of the positive impact that social enterprises are delivering in communities around the world.